Why your job ads attract the wrong people

 It all started with the most legendary founder-led recruitment message of all time.

-Legend says Sir Ernest Shackleton posted this ad in a London paper before his 1914 Imperial Trans-Antarctic Expedition:
+Legend says Sir Ernest Shackleton posted this ad in a London paper before his 1914 Imperial Trans-Antarctic Expedition.

 “Men wanted for hazardous journey.
 Low wages, bitter cold, long months of complete darkness, constant danger, safe return doubtful.
 Honour and recognition in case of success.”

-He didn’t sugarcoat anything.
 He didn’t try to “sell the vision.”He sold the pain.
 And 5k men applied.
+He didn’t hide the constraint, he featured it.

 And that did three things: